-Damage estimate available in Client Centre
+Consult the damage estimate in Client Centre

 We determine the terms of the settlement according to the coverage in your contract.

-Settlement amount available in Client Centre
+See the settlement amount in Client Centre

 Have any emergency repairs done that are necessary for your safety and keep all invoices and receipts.
 Depending on the settlement and the repair shop’s preference, we’ll either write you a cheque or pay the shop directly.

-Our list of approved auto repair and body shops
+Consult our list of approved auto repair and body shops

 The deductible is the amount the insured must pay in the event of a claim.
 The higher the deductible, the lower the cost of insurance.
 The higher the deductible, the more the insured will have to pay for damages in the event of a loss.